 Court Efficiency and Procurement Performance

-Disputes over penalties for breach of contract are often solved in court.
-A simple model shows how inefficient courts may induce public buyers to refrain from enforcing penalties for late delivery to avoid litigation, inducing sellers to delay.
-Using a large dataset on Italian public procurement, we then study empirically the effects of court inefficiency on public work performance.
-We find that, where courts are inefficient: i) public works are delivered with longer delays; ii) delays increase for more valuable contracts; iii) contracts are more often awarded to larger suppliers; iv) a higher share of the payment is postponed after delivery.
+Disputes over penalties for breaching a contract are often resolved in court.
+A simple model illustrates how inefficient courts can sway public buyers from enforcing a penalty for late delivery in order to avoid litigation, thereby inducing sellers to delay contract delivery.
+By using a large dataset on Italian public procurement, we empirically study the effects of court inefficiency on public work performance.
+Where courts are inefficient, we find the following: public works are delivered with longer delays; delays increase for more valuable contracts; contracts are more often awarded to larger suppliers; and a higher share of the payment is postponed after delivery.
+Other interpretations receive less support from the data.

 Suggested Citation: Suggested Citation